rbuskens/spinnaker.github.io/_includes/homepage-key-feature-3.md

-### Scalable and Pluggable
+### Easy to extend and integrate

-Add your own cloud providers
+Spinnaker offers a robust API that is easy to extend.
+Plug in your own stages or even contribute your own cloud provider integration.